sanyaade/Package/src/body.md

 Or alternatively you can follow these links to either the [development](spark.js) or [minified](spark.min.js) versions of Spark.

+<h2 id='compatibility'>Compatibility</h2>

+Spark works perfectly in the following browsers.
+I am sure it works perfectly in many more, I just can't test them all.

+ * Chrome
+ * Firefox
+ * Safari
+ * Opera
+ * IE6 to IE9

+It almost works perfectly in IE5.
+That's right, **IE5**.
+The only thing that does not work are asynchronous AJAX calls.

 <h2 id='hello-world'>Hello, World!</h2>

 You guessed it, we are kicking off with a hello world just to get you used to the syntax of the API.